anonymous2738/Heteroscedastic_AddiVortes/README.md

 `thinning`- Retaining every posterior post burn in sample equal to thinning.
 Default retains every posterior sample post burn in.

+`plot_qq` - If TRUE will plot a predictive qqplot and give an estatistic.

 ### Values

 `In_sample_RMSE`- The RMSE of the in-sample estimations.

 `Out_of_sample_RMSE`- The RMSE of the out-of-sample estimations.

+`e_stat` - If plot.it is TRUE, then will give the e-statistic.

 Benchmark Real Datasets
 -----------------------------